CaptainDuck/MCPE-Server-Installers/Installers/README.md

 Then, the dependencies, tools and the Setup wizard will now run!
 Good Luck! :D

 >If you have accidentally stopped or crashed your server..
-Do
+Do java -Xms128M -Xmx1G -jar nukkit.jar